 Step Three: Orientation & Training

-Patient care and grief support volunteers complete a longer, 20-hour core training course that is scheduled three times a year and additional, specialized training tailored to specific areas of service.
+Patient care and grief support volunteers complete a longer training course that consists of both online training modules and one day of in-person, role-specific training.
+The in-person training is 6 hours in length and is specialized training tailored to the specific areas of service the volunteer will support within TRU.

-Upcoming Patient Care and Grief Support Volunteer Training
+Upcoming Patient Care & Grief Support Volunteer Training

-Note: Applications for an upcoming training must be received a minimum of two weeks prior to the first session and are considered on a first come, first serve basis.
-Any applications received within two weeks of the first session will be considered for the next training.
+Note: Applications for an upcoming training must be received a minimum of three weeks prior to the class date and are considered on a first come, first serve basis.
+Any applications received within three weeks of the upcoming training date will automatically be considered for the next training class.
+All online training modules assigned must be completed prior to attending role-specific training.
 Please contact the TRU Volunteer Department with any questions at 303.604.5226.
 Thanks!